Henry Bradford Endicott: Death and funeral

 In January 1920, while on a hunting trip in North Carolina with other Boston men, which was meant to be a vacation from his public and business affairs, he came down with influenza.
 The frequent and intense headaches he suffered on the return trip caused him to take up residence at the Hotel Touraine rather than at his home in Dedham so to be closer to his doctors.
 He was taken to the hospital on February 10 where he was operated on, but remained delirious until his death on the 12th.
 His family was at his bedside.

 The funeral services were extremely simple, and took place in the home of Clarence W. Barron at 334 Beacon Street in Boston.
 A number of prominent men, including Harvard president A. Lawrence Lowell, served as pallbearers at his funeral, with Governors Calvin Coolidge and McCall serving as the head pallbearers.
 The funeral was led by James Hardy Ropes, dean of the Harvard University Extension School.
 He was buried in the Forest Hills Cemetery.
 McCall and Coolidge issued statements upon his death, with the former saying that he would "take rank with the great patriots of Massachusetts."

-President Woodrow Wilson telegramed his condolence to Louise Endicott, saying "Permit me to express our heartfelt sympathy with you in your bereavement.
+President Woodrow Wilson telegrammed his condolence to Louise Endicott, saying "Permit me to express our heartfelt sympathy with you in your bereavement.
 Mr Endicott's disinterested and public spirited services have made the country his debtor.
 His loss is a real one."
 The presidential message of sympathy was only one of scores from all parts of the United States.
 The Wall Street Journal ran an editorial praising him saying that it was rare to find someone so adept at both business and statesmanship.